dotnet/docs/docs/architecture/modernize-desktop/migrating-modern-desktop-applications.md

 ## **More things to consider**

-Several technologies available to .NET Framework libraries aren’t available for use with .NET Core.
+Several technologies available to .NET Framework libraries aren't available for use with .NET Core.
 If your code relies on some of these technologies, consider the alternative approaches outlined below.